We live in a world filled with danger.

 And that is the pitfall of emotional thinking that the ancient philosophers understood.
 Many times emotional thinking leads to confusion.
 And you can not achieve Eudaimonia if you are confused.
 As a counterweight to emotional thinking, philosophers recommend that we take the time to develop thinking based on reason.

-Rational thinking is the power of the mind to think, understand, and form judgments by a process of logic.
+Reason is the power of the mind to think, understand, and make plans.
+Rational thinking uses reason that is based on the process of logic.
 But what is logic?
-Because if we don’t understand what logic is, then how are we expected to thinking reasonably.
+Because if we don’t understand what logic is, then how are we expected to think rationally.

 Logic comes from the Greek word Logos, and while it is fair to say that Logos means word, it also means pattern, structure, and plan.

-One of the keys is understanding that logic is based on relationships between different concepts, or objects, and the relationships are something that all people can agree on.
+One of the keys is understanding that logic is based on relationships between different concepts, or objects, and the relationship is something that all people can agree on.
 We can say that concept A is related to concept B because if concept A changes, it causes concept B to change also.
-In other words, there is a pattern (or a link) between the two concepts.
+In other words, there is a pattern (or a link) between the two concepts that exist outside of our personal experience.
+Rational thinking is based on cause and effect that other people can agree on, while emotional thinking is based on correlations that are dependent on the personal expereince.

 Developing rational thinking gives us the tools to effectively deal with the world and to see things for what they really are.
-Emotions tend to blind us, they make us focus on how we are being affected by what is happening, instead of focusing on the causes of what is happening, and developing a plan of action.
-We become focused on drowning, instead of focusing on how to swim to safety.
+Emotions tend to blind us, they make us focus on how we are being affected by what is happening, instead of focusing on the actual causes of what is happening.
+Rational thinking allows is to develop a plan of action that allows us to make effective change in the world.
+When we are thinking emtionally, we become focused on drowning, instead of focusing on how to swim to safety.

 If we want to be effective in the world and have any hope of developing Eudaimonia, then we need the wisdom and courage to deal with reality as it really is.
 The ancient thinkers realized that we have little control over what happens outside of us.
 And that our true power comes with how we respond to what is actually happening in the world.
 We become active participants in life, instead of slaves to life.